Home | Blog Index | Blog Archives | Christianity & Faith Essays

 What appeared to be shaping up as a classic Midwest tornado event on Wednesday the 5th ended up tanking at the last minute, as overnight moisture return failed to bring the 60-degree dewpoint line up north to the warm front.
 Nonetheless, wind profiles were more than supportive of supercells, and the warm frontal zone held some promise for tornadoes if the clouds cleared out early.
-It was good enough - and close enough - to take the day off from work to chase.
+It was good enough - and close enough - to take the day off from work to observe storms.

 In the overnight hours prior to this event, thunderstorms moved through the St. Louis metro.
 I went to my usual spots downtown for this (click for video):